-Others are taking out the loans for unexpected necessities, like emergencies.
+Others are taking out the loans for unexpected necessities.
 Payday loan borrowers typically have no savings to draw from, and without credit cards, this is their only option when crisis strikes.

 Once you’re trapped in the payday loan cycle, you’re likely to stay there unless an unexpected cash windfall pulls you out.

 How much do payday loans actually cost?

 How much interest a payday lender can charge on their loan varies by region.
 But 300% to 400% or more is not uncommon.
 However, these short-term loans are never marketed with their true APRs.

 Instead, payday lenders sell their loan fees as being “only $25 for every $100 borrowed.”
 But there can be additional fees and taxes, and this amount quickly compounds if the borrower does not pay back the loan within 7 to 14 days.